lindgrengroup/hail-on-dnanexus/README.md

 ## TODO
 - Automatically create latest Hail builds on Spark 3.2.0 for usage in the app.
-- Allow non-interactive execution of Hail Python script.
+- Allow non-interactive execution of a Hail Python script.